nncarlson/index-map/example/README.md

 unknown array with values from their corresponding on-process elements on neighboring processes -- a parallel halo exchange operation.

+The size of the problem is easily changed by setting the `NZ` parameter at the top of the programs to the desired value.

 ### Finite Element Solution of the Heat Equation on a Unit Disk

 The program `disk-fem-parallel.F90` solves the heat equation $`u_t = \Delta u`$